How to Spot AI-Generated Images: Artifacts, Detection Methods & Defenses (2026)

 - How to Detect AI-Generated Images: 5 Checks Anyone Can Do — A practical, step-by-step guide with visual checks and scenario-specific tips.

-- Identity Deepfake Threats to Biometric Authentication Systems — How deepfakes are breaking facial recognition and what's being done about it.
+- Can Deepfakes Fool Face ID?
+How AI Is Breaking Facial Recognition — How deepfakes are breaking facial recognition and what's being done about it.